Allium/WithoutHeadOrFoot/_posts/2017-01-06-Our-Selves-And-Other-Charlatans.md

 And so their world takes the shape of our own.
 We subordinate the child's capacities for interpretation: gone are her conceptions of space whose topology defies metrisation, gone are her "impossible" arrangements of material reality, gone are her systems of value that harden or deform in the evershearing flows of sensation.
 So equipped, she would not have survived.

-It is in their interests that we topple our children's aberrations and sow their fertile minds with our own devices.
+It is in *their* interests that we topple our children's aberrations and sow their fertile minds with our own devices.
 Dotingly, we chip away at the constellation of possible foundations, indoctrinating them with received paradigms of knowledge, of explanation, and most fundamentally, of perception and the ordering of thought.
 For they must blossom into functional human beings!
-And besides we cannot stop ourselves from teaching these things, because we'd first have to realise how they pervade our every thought.
+And besides, we cannot stop ourselves from teaching these things, because we'd first have to realise how they pervade our every thought.
 We would have to employ the very faculties that blind us to grasp the blindness which has grown into our marrow.

-And yet even the adult mind, when left alone with itself, and nourished out of its seething rigidity, can produce the most improbable fireworks.
+And yet even the adult mind, when left alone with itself, and nourished out of its seething rigidity, can produce improbable fireworks.
 It too can exalt, can apprehend a different flavour of immanence -- in things perceived, unperceived, transperceived.

 The world of other people, the world with which we smother our children, is but a glorious fragment of the mind's capabilities, a single plane of possibility.
 It is as relevant to the bliss of consciousness and the spectre of fulfilment, as any other plane might be.